Contact a lawyer now

 Child-Visitation-Rights-for-Father

-Parents have to decide who will be the primary caregiver and how the custody and visitation will be shared.
+Parents have to decide who will be the primary caregiver and how custody and visitation will be shared.
 This becomes difficult for parents because of the arguments.
 Unfortunately, the child becomes the victim of this conflict.

 Custodial vs Non-Custodial Parents